Dinesh0007000/MoodMirror/README.md

-# 🎙️ VoiceFriend – Talk to Your AI Friend in Any Mood & Language
+# 🎙️ MoodMirror – Talk to Your AI Friend in Any Mood & Language

-VoiceFriend is a multilingual, emotionally intelligent AI chatbot built using **Murf's Text-to-Speech API** and **OpenRouter's LLM**.
+MoodMirror is a multilingual, emotionally intelligent AI chatbot built using **Murf's Text-to-Speech API** and **OpenRouter's LLM**.
 You can talk to it in your preferred language and choose the personality of your virtual companion — from a supportive sister to a flirty boyfriend.
 It listens, responds emotionally, and speaks back to you in a realistic voice!

 ---